abd3lgh4f0r/C2_Server/README.md

 - **Multithreading**: Ensures optimal performance by adeptly handling multiple agents concurrently.

-- **Command Execution**: Facilitates secure and controlled execution of commands on connected agents, empowering ethical hacking and penetration testing activities
+- **Command Execution**: Facilitates secure and controlled execution of commands on connected agents.

 ## How to Run